ducandu/MaRLEnE/docs/unreal_engine_4_games_as_reinforcement_environments.md

 #### 1.5 Getting the Source Code for MaRLEnE and UnrealEnginePython

-Now it's time to install and setup the 2 needed plugins, MaRLEnE and UnrealEnginePython.
+Now it's time to install and setup the two needed plugins: MaRLEnE and UnrealEnginePython.
 The UnrealEnginePython plugin will be obsoleted in future releases, which will also conveniently remove the python3 requirement on your UE4 machine, but for now (alpha-testing and prototyping phase), we will still depend on it.

+UE4 knows two types of game projects: Blueprint- (BP) and C++ based.
-Since Snake Physics is a "blueprint" (BP) game as opposed to a C++ game, we will compile our C++-based plugins using a different dummy project.
+Since Snake Physics is a blueprint game and our plugins are written in C++ and need to be compiled, we will have to compile them using a different dummy (C++) project.
-The following steps will seem counterintuitive and we might change this in a future version of this post, but for now, it's how we will get things done:
+The following steps will seem counterintuitive and we will change this in a future version of this post, but for now, it's how we will get things done:

 In the UE4 editor, click on File->New Project, then make sure you have the C++ tab selected (as opposed to the